carlosdagos/blog/posts/2015-02-15-on-reversing-strings.markdown

 <script src="https://gist.github.com/charlydagos/5fcd07990e57f412d301.js"></script>

 Broken characters.
-And in the last example we even get a DIFFERENT character? wtf? :(
+And in the last example we even get a DIFFERENT character? wtf?

 ### What the hell is a "string" anyway?

 If you're a Comp Sci Major, you'd probably say "why, an array of `char`, of course 🤔🤓".
 And yes, you're right.
 Except no. Not in php, as in php it's a scalar value, and if you don't believe me then test it on your own using [`is_scalar`](http://php.net/is_scalar) function in php.
 However for this purpose, since we're using `$string{$i}`[^access], then let's say that it is.

 I'm not going to get into what a `char` is at this point.
 But if you're a Comp Sci Major you've probably heard someone say, at some point, "a `char` fits into a byte!".
-So we work with that.
+This is not always true, [but in php this is the case](http://www.phpinternalsbook.com/zvals/basic_structure.html).

 Let's look at the following string.